Zer0thago/lightweight-expressjs-template/README.md

 # Lightweight ExpressJS Template 🚀

 A simple yet powerful template for building fast and scalable web applications using Express.js.
-This template is designed to provide a solid foundation for your web app projects, including dynamic routing, essential middleware, authentication features, and error handling.
+This template is designed to provide a solid foundation for your web app projects, including dynamic routing, and error handling.
 Optimized for both performance and maintainability.

 ## Features 🌟